BMileham98/Individual-Project-PTSD/README.md

-# Individual-Project-PTSD
+# Happier Futures

 ## Introduction

-(Placeholder) is my first individual project born from my studies of HTML and CSS with Code Institute's Full Stack Bootcamp.
+Happier Futures is my first individual project born from my studies of HTML and CSS with Code Institute's Full Stack Bootcamp.
 My desire for this project is to help spread awareness of Post-Traumatic Stress Disorder in a manner that is more digestible, especially for young survivors and their loved ones.

 I chose this subject to test my newfound knowledge of HTML, CSS and Bootstrap because it is something I am passionate about and I would love to make this particular topic less frightening for those affected.